mciwing/mciwing.github.io/docs/python/comparisons_and_logic.md

     - it exceeds a certain length (10 characters)
     - and contains special characters.

-    Use comparison together with logical operators to solve the task.
+    Use comparisons together with logical operators to solve the task.

 ???+ question "Password strength: Part 2"